 How You Can Participate

 - Develop a schedule of events for your campus – Campus Sustainability Month activities can include announcements of new sustainability commitments, award ceremonies, tree plantings, teach-ins, conferences, nature walks, green product showcases, sustainability competitions, power plant tours or information fairs.
+There are several engagement opportunities in October that you may wish to incorporate in your plans, including:

 - Share your plans and promote Campus Sustainability Month – Tell us what you have planned for CSM and use #CampusSustainabilityMonth to share your successes via Facebook, Twitter and Instagram.
 Use our promotional toolkit to get the word out about your institution’s participation.